Xbox is buying Bethesda – will Elder Scrolls 6 be an Xbox Series X exclusive?

 No one saw this coming, but if the only console that'll play Elder Scrolls 6 ends up being an Xbox, this puts it in a great position ahead of the new generation.
 Still, it's hard to figure out what the strategy will be on this front from the wording in the announcement.

-There's a lot we still need to know here, though – including what it means for Bethesda's existing planned slate of games.
+There's a lot we still need to know here, then – including what it means for Bethesda's existing planned slate of games.

 - PS5 games we know about